 Apply by March 31

 Complete the Bridge Scholars application by March 31.
-In addition to requesting biographical information, the form also asks you to write a brief essay reflecting on what Northwestern's Vision for Diversity means to you.
+In addition to requesting biographical information, the form also asks you to write a brief essay reflecting on what Northwestern's Bridge Scholars Program means to you.
 In addition, you will be asked to provide 1 to 3 names and email addresses for a teacher, member of the clergy and/or community leader who can write a recommendation describing your academic performance and potential, leadership potential, and spiritual maturity.